 - Carrol Frangipane,, a former public school music teacher, is our experienced Pathways Mentor.
 Mrs. Frangipane is contacted when a Pathways student has been reported falling behind in class work, missing lessons, coming consistently late or unprepared for lessons, or finding it difficult to adjust to our rigorous curriculum.
 She works with the student and parent to help find solutions to problems.

-- Practice Buddies: Recommended students as well as those students who would like to participate are paired with an Eastman collegiate student of like instrument.
+- Recommended students as well as those students who would like to participate are paired with an Eastman collegiate student of like instrument to practice lesson assignments.

 - Various Saturday student workshops are offered to all pathways students.